Logic App Best practices, Tips and Tricks: #2 Actions Naming Convention

 }

-In the picture below I present to you a sample that unfortunately, we see sometimes on several Azure environments:
+In the picture below, I present to you a sample that, unfortunately, we sometimes see in several Azure environments:

-If we need to do a critical analysis or a good practice assessment of these types of business workflow.
+If we need to conduct a critical analysis or a good-practice assessment of these types of business workflows.
 We will probably get to the conclusion that:

-• Unfortunately, as I told you previously most of the triggers (first shape) don’t allow you to modify the name, When a HTTP request is received is one of them.
+• Unfortunately, as I told you previously, most of the triggers (first shape) don’t allow you to modify the name.
+When an HTTP request is received, it is one of them.

 • The branch If true and If false is also one of those cases that don´t allow you to rename the branch “title”, once again, in my opinion, and this behavior should be modified in the future.

-By setting descriptive names, like the picture below, you will see that it would be quite easier to identify what action is doing.
-Of course, in some cases, you need to go inside to get more details about it.
+By using descriptive names, as in the picture below, it becomes much easier to identify the action being performed.
+Of course, in some cases, you need to go inside to get more details.

-Once again, you can always go into your existing Logic Apps and fix all the bad best practices implementations and change the names of your actions even the ones that have dependencies directly without any impact.
+Once again, you can always go into your existing Logic Apps, fix all the bad best practices implementations, and change the names of your actions, even the ones with dependencies, directly, without any impact.
 You just need to be aware of one important trick:

 • If you first fix the broken connection and then rename the action, everything will work fine.